nicoloceneda/QR-HFDTD-RNN/README.md

 The repository *Thesis* contains the following files:
 * **code.py**: Code written in Python 3.7
-* **Programming and Computing Setup.md**: detailed explanation of the setup required to run Python locally on a Mac (Apple Inc.) device and on the WRDS cloud.
+* **Programming Computing Setup.md**: detailed explanation of the setup required to run Python locally on a Mac (Apple Inc.) device and on the WRDS cloud.